 JASON S. YI

-My father was an artist who was adept at both painting traditional Asian landscapes with ink on paper and archetypal Western landscapes with oil on canvas.
-As a child, I was always intrigued with the fluidity in which my father navigated these vastly different approaches in painting.
-This early childhood fascination with depictions of landscape attuned my sensibilities toward natural environments and its ability to influence and reflect perceptions of culture, history and place.
+Interest in landscape began with my father, who as an artist, was adept at depicting traditional Asian landscapes with ink on paper and archetypal Western landscapes with oil paint.
+As a child, I was intrigued with the fluidity in which my father navigated these vastly different approaches to seeing and creating.
+This early childhood fascination with renderings of landscape attuned my sensibilities toward natural and built environments with their ability to influence and reflect conditions of our society.

 Former architectural education and experience inform the psychology of spatial understanding and conceptual decisions.
 An array of thoughts including environmental havoc with a power to transform landscapes and their affect on human lives is intertwined to form a new terrain exposing the nuances of perceptual experience and ultimately destabilizing our sense of reality.

 Jason S. Yi ---- all rights reserved ©2017 ---- site last updated 02/18/2017